 App Academy has a five-star rating on Career Karma, backed by nearly 200 reviews.
 While these reviews are for the entire school, there are many students that have found success starting with App Academy Open.

-Arthur Borges is one such student.
-Borges lives in Brazil and started with a background in electrical engineering, but found himself bored in this field. and was drawn to software development.
+Arthur Borges lives in Brazil and started with a background in electrical engineering.
+However, he found himself bored in this field and was drawn to software development.

-Matt Ramos another App Academy Open student, found himself in a similar situation.
+Matt Ramos found himself in a similar situation.

 Giving up on trying to find a job in web development, Ramos found a job as an SEO analyst.
 He turned that job into a career in product management, which he spent 4-5 years as.
 However, Ramos found that he still wanted to get back into web development.

 “If I don’t actually try to do this now, I’m never going to try to do it.
-So, I said I’m going to take it seriously, and I’m going to figure out how I can make this happen.
+So, I said I’m going to take it seriously, and I’m going to figure out how I can make this happen,” Ramos said.

 “I immediately started looking into what are all of my options, how can I do this?
 I was looking at full-time bootcamps and part-time bootcamps, some that were in-person vs online.
 I looked into potentially going to college or taking online classes.”

-After completing a 10-day bootcamp prep course in New York and considering a number of bootcamps, Ramos settled on App Academy Open so that he could keep his existing job while studying.
+After completing a 10-day bootcamp prep course in New York and considering a number of bootcamps, Ramos settled on App Academy Open.
+Open allowed him to keep his existing job while studying.

 “I would have loved to drop everything and go spend 80 hours a week at an in-person bootcamp.
 But for me, that didn’t work.